sparrow007/CircularProgressbar/README.md

 circleProgressbar.setProgressWithAnimation(65, animationDuration); // Default duration = 1500ms
 ```
 * There is progress listener interface you can implement as par your requierments and there are also getter for all the above methods.

+## How to contribute?

+1. Fork the repository
+2. Do the desired changes (add/delete/modify)
+3. Make a pull request

+## When to contribute?

+1. Fix open bugs.
+2. Add new issue.

 LICENCE
 -----